 You owe it to yourself and the patients you serve to continue to enhance your nursing practice through continuing education.
 You must know how to answer “What is continuing education?” and the value it brings to the nursing profession.

-Continuing education provides a wide ranges of benefits to nurses and their patients alike.
+Continuing education for nurses provides a wide range of benefits to nurses and their patients alike.
 In the paragraphs to follow, you will gain information that may help you see greater benefit in nursing CE courses.
-And if you’re require to take CE courses, you might as well read this to see why-on-earth they are so important.
+And if you’re required to take CE courses, you might as well read this to see why-on-earth they are so important.

 Keeping your Nursing License

 Many states require nurses to complete a certain number of continuing education (CE) hours annually.
 If you fall to complete the CE hours you are at risk of losing your nursing license.
 If you are unsure if you need CE credits, check to see if yours is one of the states requiring CE for nurses.

 Many employers have education as a factor in their employee evaluations.
 They may require a certain amount of nursing education in order to get your standard score, but having extra may give you a boost in the education category.
 This could lead to a larger raise and help to boost to pay grade.

 Keeping Your Nursing Knowledge Up to Date

 Completing nursing CE credits will help you to stay current with new information.
 The field of healthcare is constantly changing and the facts and values you learned in nursing school might have changed.
 It is important to get refreshed on the information you already know and learn any new information that is relevant to your nursing practice.

 A nurse who has shut herself off from the possibility of learning is a nurse who does not have her patients’ best interest at heart.
 Not everyone needs an MSN, but every nurse should be constantly seeking new information and evidence-based practice to support their nursing care.
 Formal nursing education through online learning is only one of the many ways to facilitate the need to constantly grow and adapt as a nurse.